NALTP/Rules/README.md

     - (b) Maps and starting color:
       - (i) Maps may be played in any order so long as the correct maps and colors are played that week.
 Changes in map order require captains agreement.
       - (ii) Maps will follow the schedule posted by the CRC.
-        - (1) In Season 33, each match will have 2 maps in the following format with each week 2-7 also including a home map, Minors will skip the below week 1.
+        - (1) In Season 33, each match will have 2 maps in the following format with each week 1-5 and 7 also including a home map.
 Each letter represents a unique map with the letter H representing a home map.
-          - (aa) Week 1: AABBA;
+          - (aa) Week 1: HAABB;
           - (bb) Week 2: HBBCC;
           - (cc) Week 3: HDDEE;
           - (dd) Week 4: HEEFF;
           - (ee) Week 5: HFFGG;
-          - (ff) Week 6: HGGII;
+          - (ff) Week 6: IIGGI;
           - (gg) Week 7: HJJAA;
       - (iii) Team colors will alternate RBRBR for each match.
         - (1) The CRC will balance colors as much as possible and publish assignments with the full schedule for the season.
+      - (iv) Home maps with a "No-kiss" designation will be played with the additional setting FlagCarrier Kissing: Disabled.
     - (c) Game settings:
       - (i) Capture limit set to none;
       - (ii) Time limit set to 10 minutes;